 Actuarially determined contribution amounts are calculated as of the beginning of the fiscal year (July 1) for the year immediately following the fiscal year.
-Actuarial valuations are performed every year.
+The assumption shown below are those used in the 7/1/2020 actuarial valuation to calculate the FY2022 ADC.
+Assumptions used to determine all contributions in the past would not have been the same.